vincentzryoung/raise-the-bar/README.md

-# bar·ter
+# barÂ·ter

 An app to help bar-goers purchase drinks through their phones.
 When the drinks are ready, users get a notification on their phones telling them where to pick it up.
 The users are then matched to their drinks for quick and easy service.

-Order smarter with bar·ter!
+Order smarter with barÂ·ter!

+Check out UI and some more details on our design at: https://devpost.com/software/bar-ter

 ## Installation